Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 This is important if you want to send a command to a host (e.g. using host.cmd()) and get its output.

+Note: In the current master branch of Mininet, you can simply use braces (e.g. `net['h1']`) to retrieve a given node by name.

 <a id=running></a>

 ### Running Programs in Hosts